top of page

 • Loose stools or urgent digestion

-• Excessive sweating or body odor
+• Excessive sweating or strong body odor

 • Migraines, red eyes, or heat intolerance